 - Expect to get wet, there is a large force of mist coming from the waterfall, so either bring swim clothes or a set of dry clothes for later!

 - Planning on taking photos?
 Bring a lens cloth to remove the fine and misty water spray from your lens to be sure your photos will stay in focus.

-- While the famous sun rays shining through the top of the waterfall are apparently the most beautiful between 11am and 2pm we would recommend going earlier (as this is also the busiest time).
+- The best time to visit the Tukad Cepung Waterfall depends on what you prefer: the light rays or an empty waterfall.
+While the famous sun rays shining through the top of the waterfall are apparently the most beautiful between 11am and 2pm we would recommend going earlier (as this is also the busiest time).
 We arrived at 7.30am and had the waterfall to ourselves for about an hour!